Victoria Falls - from the air

-Giving money to charity…
+Giving money to charity

-B4-U-DO donate to a charity, do your research; it takes a few minutes to check how the charity spends your money.
-According to THE WEEK (https://www.theweek.co.uk/), donations were over £10 billion in the UK alone in 2017.
+B4-U-DO donate to a charity, and do your research; it takes a few minutes to check how the charity spends your money.
+According to THE WEEK (https://www.theweek.co.uk/fact-check/98581/fact-check-how-do-charities-spend-your-money), donations were over £10 billion in the UK alone in 2017.
 However, the percentage of contributions finding their way to charitable activities ranges from excellent to abysmal.
-At the superb end, Charities like St. John Ambulance spend 87% of donations on philanthropic activities, 10% on fundraising and 3% on generating income.
+On the superb end, Charities like St. John Ambulance spend 87% of donations on philanthropic activities, 10% on fundraising and 3% on generating income.
 On the other hand, The British Heart Foundation spent just 26% on charitable activities, 41% on fundraising, and 33% on generating revenue.

-B4-U-DO give your money to a charity, make sure you are not paying for an overpaid CEO, subsidising a bloated administration or financing expensive marketing projects.
+B4-U-DO give your money to a charity; make sure you are not paying for an overpaid CEO, subsidising a bloated administration or financing expensive marketing projects.
 Ask yourself whether your donation is finding those you would like to help - rather than most of it going to those who run it.
 If a Charity is recognised as a Non-Profit by the Tax Authorities, the CEO should not get paid if they lead a profitable enterprise.
-CEO's who run charities should demonstrate Leadership by delivering at least 80% of donations directly to their cause - or run a private enterprise.
+CEOs who run charities should demonstrate Leadership by delivering at least 80% of donations directly to their cause - or run a private enterprise.